Skip to main content

 Treatment for testicular cancer is based mainly on the type and stage of the cancer.
 Among the different stages of germ cell tumors, pure seminomas tend to be treated one way, and non-seminomas and mixed germ cell tumors are treated another way.

-If CIS is diagnosed after surgery removes the testicle, no other treatment is needed.
+If CIS is diagnosed after a surgery that removes the testicle, no other treatment is needed.
 If CIS is found after a testicular biopsy (such as for fertility problems), the doctor may recommend that it not be treated right away.
-Instead, it may be watched closely with repeat physical exams, ultrasound of the testicle, and blood tests of tumor marker levels.
-Treatment may not be needed as long as there are no signs that the CIS is growing or turning into an invasive cancer.
+Instead, it may be watched closely with repeated physical exams, ultrasounds of the testicle, and blood tests of tumor marker levels.
+Treatment may not be needed if there are no signs that the CIS is growing or turning into invasive cancer.
 If CIS is treated, it's typically surgery (to remove the testicle) or radiation therapy to the testicle.

 If tumor marker levels are high, the cancer isn't really stage 0 – even when only CIS is found in the testicle and there are no signs of cancer spread.
-In this case, the treatment used is for stage IS cancers.
-(See below.)
+In this case, the same treatment used for stage IS cancers (see below) is used.

 These cancers can be cured in nearly all patients.
 Surgery is done first to remove the testicle and spermatic cord (called a radical inguinal orchiectomy).
 After surgery, there are often several treatment choices:

-Careful observation (surveillance): If the cancer has not spread beyond the testicle, the plan most experts prefer is close monitoring for up to 10 years.
-This means getting physical exams and blood tests every 3 to 6 months for the first year, and less often after that.
-Imaging tests (CT scans and sometimes chest x-rays) are done every 3 months for 6 months, and then once or twice a year.
+Careful observation (surveillance): If the cancer has not spread beyond the testicle, the plan most experts prefer is close monitoring for at least 5 years, if not more.
+This means getting physical exams and imaging tests (CT scans and sometimes chest x-rays) every 4 to 6 months for the first 3 years, then annually.
 If these tests do not find any signs that cancer has spread beyond the testicle, no other treatment is needed.
 If the cancer has spread, treatments like radiation or chemo may be used.
-The cancer will come back in about 15% to 20% of patients, most often as spread to lymph nodes, but if it does, radiation or chemo can still usually cure the cancer.
+The cancer will come back in about 15-20% of patients, most often as spread to lymph nodes, but if it does, radiation or chemo can still usually cure the cancer.

-Radiation therapy: Radiation aimed at para-aortic lymph nodes is another option.
-These nodes are in the back of the abdomen (belly), around the large blood vessel called the aorta.
+Radiation therapy: Radiation to the para-aortic lymph nodes can be given after surgery to decrease risk of testicular cancer recurrence.
+These lymph nodes are in the back of the abdomen (belly), around the large blood vessel called the aorta.
 Because seminoma cells are very sensitive to radiation, low doses can be used.
 About 10 to 15 treatments are given over 2 to 3 weeks.
+Post-radiation surveillance involves physical exams every 4 to 6 months for the first 2 years, then annually.
+Imaging tests may also be done annually.

-In this stage, one or more tumor marker levels is still high after the testicle containing the seminoma has been removed.
-This is very rare, and it can be treated with chemo.
+In this stage, one or more tumor marker levels (hCG or LDH) are still high even after radical inguinal orchiectomy (removal of the testicle containing the seminoma).
+This is very rare, and it can suggest the presence of microscopic disease.

-Radiation: After surgery to remove the testicle (radical inguinal orchiectomy), one treatment option is radiation to the retroperitoneal lymph nodes.
-These are the lymph nodes at the back of the abdomen (belly).
+Radiation: Radiation to the retroperitoneal lymph nodes can be given after surgery.
+These are the lymph nodes at the back of the abdomen (belly) area.
 Usually stage II seminomas are given higher doses of radiation than stage I seminomas.

 Chemotherapy: Another option is chemo, with either 4 cycles of EP (etoposide and cisplatin) or 3 cycles of BEP (bleomycin, etoposide, and cisplatin).
-The doctor will then watch closely (every 3 to 6 months) for any signs that the cancer has come back.
+One known rare but serious side effect of bleomycin is damage to the lungs.
+Thus, the drug combination of EP is usually preferred for people with a high risk for lung toxicity.

 Treatment is typically chemotherapy with 4 cycles of EP (etoposide and cisplatin) or 3 or 4 cycles of BEP (bleomycin, etoposide, and cisplatin).
 Another option might be VIP (etoposide, ifosfamide, and cisplatin) for 4 cycles.
 Radiation therapy is generally not used for stage IIC seminoma.

-If your tumor marker levels (like AFP or HCG) are still high even after the cancer has been removed, but the CT scan doesn't show a tumor, chemo is typically recommended.
+If your tumor marker levels (like AFP or hCG) are still high even after the cancer has been removed, but the CT scan doesn't show a tumor, this can suggest the presence of microscopic disease.
+Microscopic disease refers to cancer cells that are present in the body but cannot yet be seen on imaging tests because they are too small.
+In this situation, chemo is typically recommended.
 This may be either 3 cycles of BEP (bleomycin, etoposide, and cisplatin) or 4 cycles of EP (etoposide and cisplatin).

 Surgery is done first to remove the testicle and spermatic cord (called a radical inguinal orchiectomy).
 After surgery, treatment choices depend on the details of the cancer.